jonathanpberger/user-centered-story-writing/well_formed_stories-deck.md

 ## What about Technical Teams?

-- 2U has some exceptional teams ({Financial, } Data Warehouse, DevOps)
+- 2U has some exceptional teams (e.g. DevOps, {Financial, } Data Warehouse)
 - "User-facing Value" gets a little sketchy
 - Stories for one team might look more like Chores for another.
 That's ok.